 Taste no longer dictates behaviour.

-Mindful eating weakens greed.
+Mindful eating weakens greed (neither overeating nor overdrinking).

 Taste no longer dictates behaviour.